Stellarend/Tower-of-Fantasy-Guide/README.md

     - Use it whenever it's available, do not allow it to cap
 - Black and Gold Nucleus (black and gold orbs)
     - Used to pull weapons from the permanent weapon banner
+    - Each gold pull gives you Black Gold
+    - You can spend these as soon as you get them
-    - If the weapon you're looking for is not in the permanent banner (pool), save up these nuclei
+    - If the weapon you're looking for is not in the permanent banner (pool), it might be worth it to save the nuclei
         - Every few months, a weapon from the limited banner is moved into the permanent banner so you can wait till then
-    - Otherwise, you can spend these as soon as you get them
-    - Each gold pull gives you Black Gold
 - Red Nucleus (red orb)
     - Used to pull weapons from the limited weapon banner
+    - Each pull gives you a Tempered Gold
     - Save and spend in batches of 120 (see Tempered Gold)
-    - Each pull gives you a Tempered Gold
 - Black Gold (gold token)
     - Used to buy a duplicate SSR weapon for 120 Black Gold
     - This means you must already own the SSR weapon